openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (2.5) The HTTPS GET response returns the Request Object containing Authorization Request parameters.
 It especially contains a Presentation Definition as defined in [@!DIF.PresentationExchange] that describes the requirements of the Credential(s) that the Verifier is requesting to be presented.
 Such requirements could include what type of Credential(s), in what format(s), which individual Claims within those Credential(s) (Selective Disclosure), etc. The Wallet processes the Request Object and determines what Credentials are available matching the Verifier's request.
 The Wallet also authenticates the End-User and gathers her consent to present the requested Credentials.

-(3) The Wallet prepares the Verifiable Presentation(s) of the requested and confirmed Verifable Credential(s).
+(3) The Wallet prepares presentation of the Verifiable Credential(s) that the End-User has consented to.
 It then sends to the Verifier an Autorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.

 # Scope

 OpenID for Verifiable Presentations extends existing OAuth 2.0 mechanisms as following:

 * A new `presentation_definition` Authorization Request parameter that uses the [@!DIF.PresentationExchange] syntax is defined to request presentation of Verifiable Credentials in arbitrary formats.
 See (#vp_token_request) for more details.
-* A new `vp_token` response parameter is defined to return Verifiable Presentations to the Verifier in either Authorization or Token Response depending on the response type.
+* A new `vp_token` response parameter is defined to return Verifiable Presentations to the Verifier in either Authorization or Token Response depending on the Response Type.
 See (#response) for more details.
-* New Response Types `vp_token` and `id_token vp_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with an OpenID Connect ID Token [@!OpenID.Core]).
+* New Response Types `vp_token` and `id_token vp_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with a subject-signed ID Token [@!SIOPv2]).
 See (#response) for more details.
 * A new OAuth 2.0 Response Mode `direct_post` is defined to support sending the response across devices, or when the size of the response exceeds the redirect URL character size limitation.
 See (#response_mode_post) for more detials.
 * The [@!DIF.PresentationExchange] `format` parameter is used throughout the protocol in order to enable customization according to the specific needs of a particular Credential format.
 Examples in (#alternative_credential_formats) are given for Credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy].
 * A new `client_id_scheme` Authorization Request parameter is defined to enable deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].